Last Updated on February 20, 2022 by Lily Aldrin

 16. House Sparrow

-House Sparrows, like many other birds, show color variations between sexes.
 House Sparrows feature brown and black wing striping on both males and females, although males have a more colorful overall color.

-Their breast and underside are grey and white, with a unique black bib that runs facially up till the lower bill, and white cheeks that contrast starkly.
-Apart from the checks, their heads are mostly a lovely brown with a scattering of grey on top.
-It’s a lovely contrast.
+Their breast and underside are grey and white, with a unique black bib that runs facially up to the lower bill, and white cheeks that contrast starkly.

 Females are predominantly brown, with grey and brown patches on their breasts and underbelly.
-These birds have robust, slightly curved black beaks and perky tails.

 These birds are 5.9 – 6.7 inches in length and have wingspans ranging from 7.5 to 9.8 inches in length.